Skip to main content

 How Campuses Can Prepare to Support Undocumented Students & Safeguard their Data in Higher Education

-Undoc students UMD Opportunity Fund raise money for immediate UMD student needs and for DACA and work permit renewals for asylees.
+Undoc Students Opportunity Fund raises money for immediately UMD student needs and for DACA and work permit renewals for asylees.
 The funds help to provide rapid response resources, emergency funding, legal fees, and other critical areas of support to undocumented students at the University of Maryland.
-There have been no donations since 2023 – please circulate!
+There have been no donations since 2023 - please circulate!

-Worth Fighting For is a project dedicated to hosting community gatherings and providing toolkits for community organization.
+Worth Fighting For is a project dedicated to hosting community gatherings and providing toolkits for community organizations.
 They host frequent meetings and offer a space for you to host your own.

 CASA - Maryland Legal Services